 - Cordelia from Fire Emblem Awakening is skilled in many different fields, such as fighting, music, and even smithing.
 Despite this, she keeps telling the other characters that she isn't a genius and tries to downplay her achievements.
 Justified in that her knight-sisters picking on her for being a prodigy made her feel ashamed of them, and she realizes too late they didn't mean any true harm by it.

 - Takumi in Fire Emblem Fates.
 This seems to be a recurring trait of archers in the series in general, and Takumi may be the most extreme example yet.
 In both the Birthright and Conquest routes, he is shown to have a severe inferiority complex.
 He believes that his archery skills are simply due to his special bow, and actually seems to think that his family doesn't truly love him, and this is unfortunately used against him by antagonists in both routes.
-In Birthright, it makes him vulnerable to Iago's mind control, while in Conquest he becomes an easy target for the Bigger Bad to possess.
+In Birthright, it makes him vulnerable to Iago's mind control, while in Conquest he becomes an easy target to possess.

 - Tales Series: